Chocomunk/grand-theft-avery-2022/averyos/README.md

 ### Todo

-- [ ] Start Puzzle state webserver
-  - AveryOS backend send puzzle state to webserver.
-  - Webserver serves (mobile-friendly) websites to users and forwards user interactions back to the AveryOS backend.
 - Puzzles
   - [ ] Make tutorial puzzle
-  - [x] Write a function to convert an adjacency matrix and a list of names to a FS graph.
 - GUI
   - [ ] Make all the margins/padding line up
   - Terminal GUI